anestisb/vdexExtractor/README.md

 ## Changelog

+* __0.4.0__ - xx December 2017
+  * Add Vdex 010 (API-27) support by defining different parser & decompiler backend engines that are version specific
+  * Fix a bug in verified dependencies iterator that presented results out of order
 * __0.3.1__ - 17 November 2017
   * Add option to update checksum location of Vdex file (`-n, --new-crc`).
 Feature mostly targets use-cases were a backwards compatibility fix of the Vdex file is required without having to